Helmi-Qatqat/Movies-Library/README.md

 <!-- What are the features included in you app -->
 1. User Accout.
 2. Ability to make a favorite list of movies.
-3. Watch Movies in different resolutions.
+3. Watch Movies in different resolutions and different subtitle languages.